Eiffel Tower in Paris

 The Loire Valley is famous for its beauty, its wine, and its châteaux.
 It’s definitely a must-visit place in France!
 Even if you don’t have a week to explore, consider taking a day trip from Paris to at least see the highlights.

-Chateau de Chenonceau is a french castle spanning the River Cher near Chenonceaux village, Loire valley in France.
-It's one of my 17 recommended places to visit in France.
+Château de Chenonceau is a french castle spanning the River Cher near Chenonceaux village, Loire valley in France.

-Château de Chenonceau is a French castle spanning the River Cher near Chenonceaux village, Loire valley in France
+Château de Chenonceau is a French castle spanning the River Cher near Chenonceaux village, Loire valley in France.

 The Château de Chenonceau is my favorite Loire Valley château.

-A series of graceful arches supports the château across the river Cher.
+A series of graceful arches supports the château across the River Cher.
 In World War II, Vichy France was on one side of the river and Free France was on the other.
-I wonder how many people used the château to escape to freedom.
+I wonder how many people used the château to escape to freedom?

 Women have played an outsized role in the development of Chenonceau.
 Henry II gave the château to his mistress, Diane de Poitiers, who, shortly after his death, was kicked out by his wife, Queen Catherine d’Medici.
 Catherine managed the Kingdom of France from her study, the Green Cabinet at Chenonceau.